Angel-Venegas/Game-Platform/README.txt

 The working website can be found by visiting http://thegameplatform.com/ The website uses, HTML, JavaScript, CSS, and PHP.

-It uses some of Amazon AWS services such as
+It uses some of Amazon AWS services such as an EC2 instance, Route 53, RDS, and AWS Certificate Manager (SSL).